Treedent/rt_simpleosm/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-This extension gives the ability to TYPO3 editors to insert asimple OpenStreetMaps into a page.
+This extension gives the ability to TYPO3 editors to insert a simple OpenStreetMaps into a page.
 Some various options are available such as:

     - Map style,